LnDas/permission-analyzer/README.md

-# 🔐 Permission Analyzer

-## 🧠 Why I Built This
+## Why I Built This

-As a developer passionate about privacy and user empowerment, I created **Permission Analyzer** to provide a transparent view of browser permissions in real time.
+As a developer advocating for user privacy and digital transparency, I created **Permission Analyzer** to provide a transparent view of browser permissions in real time.
 In an age where data access often happens silently, this tool helps users stay informed about what websites are requesting—without compromising their privacy.
 Built with simplicity, performance, and security in mind, this extension reflects my ongoing commitment to open-source solutions that prioritize user trust and control.

-## 🛡️ Privacy & Security
+## Privacy & Security

 This extension prioritizes privacy: